crewAIInc/crewAI/docs/core-concepts/Crews.md

 ```

 ### Replaying from specific task:
-You can now replay from a specific task using the `replay_from_task` method.
+You can now replay from a specific task using our cli command replay.

 The replay_from_tasks feature in CrewAI allows you to replay from a specific task using the command-line interface (CLI).
-By running the command `crewai replay_from_tasks -t <task_id>`, you can specify the task name for the replay process.
+By running the command `crewai replay -t <task_id>`, you can specify the task name for the replay process.

 Kickoffs will now create a `crew_tasks_ouput.json` file with the output of the tasks which you use to retrieve the task id to replay.